phette23/c4l21-learn-to-love-the-command-line/content/052-intermediate.md

 9
 ```

-The `wc` command stands for **w**ord **c**ount and the `-l` flag tells it to count the lines of its input.
+The `wc` command stands for **w**ord **c**ount and the `-l` flag tells it to count the **l**ines of its input.
 So this triad of commands demonstrates the differences in length between the complete names.txt file, the file without repeated lines, and the file without duplicate non-adjacent lines.

-You can also pass `head` or `tail` a number prefixed with a plus `+` sign to print everything _but_ N minus 1 lines.
+We can also pass `head` or `tail` a number prefixed with a plus `+` sign to print everything _but_ N minus 1 lines.
 Why N minus 1 and not simply N?
 Again, I cannot explain, that's just how it works 🤷🏻.
 So, combining a few things, here is a deduplicated set of names with no header row:

 Input
 {: .label .label-green}